Buying a service

 - Any goods supplied with the service will be of merchantable quality

-In a service contract, at the very least, you should make sure that you know the price of the service and the time that it will take to complete the agreed work.
+In a service contract, at the very least, make sure that you know the price of the service and the time that it will take to complete the agreed work.

-This document covers some general guidelines that can help you to avoid problems when you buy a service.
+This document covers some general guidelines to help you avoid problems when you buy a service.

 Choosing a supplier